Aortic Aneurysm Surgery

 Aortic Aneurysm Surgery Team at Westchester Medical Center

-We have performed over 1,000 cases of Aortic Aneurysm Surgery, spanning the spectrum of aortic procedures, including valve-sparing root replacements; full arch replacements, using hypothermic circulatory arrest; thoracoabdominal replacements, using somatosensory and motor evoked potential monitoring; and many re-operative procedures.
-We are a referral center for acute aortic dissections for the entire region and have performed 86 repairs for acute dissection, with 1.2 percent mortality.
+We have performed over 1,500 cases of Aortic Aneurysm Surgery, spanning the spectrum of aortic procedures, Bentall procedures, Ross procedures, including valve-sparing root replacements; full arch replacements, using hypothermic selective cerebral perfusion; thoracoabdominal replacements, using somatosensory and motor evoked potential monitoring; and many re-operative procedures.
+We are a referral center for acute aortic dissections for the Hudson Valley and have performed over 370 repairs for acute dissection.
 The overall mortality, for all aneurysm procedures, is 2.4 percent.

-Dr. Spielvogel has lectured at national and international meetings on his method of aortic arch replacement, the trifurcated graft technique (below), which is becoming adopted internationally.
-For preoperative and postoperative aneurysm patients, we inaugurated an Aortic Aneurysm Follow-up Program that includes a nurse practitioner and a custom-developed database to implement surveillance protocols for these patients.
-Dr. Joshua Goldberg, our primary endovascular surgeon, and Dr. Igor Laskowski are essential parts of this team..
+Dr. Spielvogel has lectured at national and international meetings on his method of aortic arch replacement, the trifurcated graft technique (below), which has been adopted internationally.
+For preoperative and postoperative aneurysm patients, we inaugurated an Aortic Aneurysm Follow-up Program that includes a cardiothoracic surgeon, cardiologist, a nurse practitioner and a custom-developed database to implement surveillance protocols for these patients.
+Currently, we follow over 1,500 patients with aortic disease.
+Junichi Shimamura, MD, our primary endovascular surgeon, and Igor Laskowski, MD, vascular and endovascular surgeon, are essential members of this team.

 Aortic aneurysms may result from a variety of predisposing conditions.